nasa/trick/docs/tutorial/ATutRecordingData.md

 #### Running The Simulation And Recording Data

 The simulation must know about the data recording file created in the last section.
-This is accomplished by adding execfile to the simulation input file.
+This is accomplished by adding exec to the simulation input file.

 ```bash
 % cd $HOME/trick_sims/SIM_cannon_analytic/RUN_test